-Effective communication skills are essential for healthy childhood and adolescent development.
-If your child or teen is experiencing speech or language difficulties, Summit Medical Group has specially trained speech therapists who are experts in Pediatric Speech Therapy.
+Effective and functional communication skills are essential for healthy childhood and adolescent development.
+They also can influence social, academic, and career success.
+If you or your child is experiencing speech or language difficulties, Summit Medical Group has Speech Language Pathologists who specialize in both Pediatric and Adult Disorders.

 Speech therapy involves evaluating and treating communication problems.
-To achieve their patients’ goal, our speech therapists provide fun, age-appropriate pediatric rehabilitation activities to improve speech and language while encouraging and motivating patients.
+To achieve each patient’s goal, our speech therapists provide fun, age-appropriate, encouraging, and motivating rehabilitation activities to improve speech and language.

-For your convenience, day and evening hours are available in Pediatric Speech Therapy.
+For your convenience, we offer day and evening hours for Speech Therapy.

 - Voice disorders

 - Stuttering Disorders

 - Speech sound production to increase overall speech intelligibility

 - As a parent or caregiver, you are integral to the success of your child’s or teen’s treatment.
 In addition to participating in his or her therapy, you will learn strategies to help your child communicate effectively.

 Good hearing is an important part of speech development.
 Audiologists at Summit Medical Group provide testing for people of all ages to identify and manage hearing and balance disorders.
 They will partner with your child’s speech therapist to ensure your child gets the comprehensive care he or she needs.